src-d/guide/general/business_model.md

 It's important to note that while often proprietary means closed source code, it doesn't have to be.
 You can have your source code open to the world but with a restrictive license that for instance can only be used for academic research.

-**Side-note:** as an organization whatever we do, we should never write/implement our own open source licenses, the community has already done a great job of creating and vetting a selection of licenses that are the status quo.
+**Side-note:** as an organization we should never write/implement our own open source licenses, the community has already done a great job of creating and vetting a selection of licenses that are the status quo.

 ## source{d} business model